gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 ### From Windows

 1. Use the built-in Windows 10 (1809+) OpenSSH client.
-First install the OpenSSH Client for Windows (one time only operation).
+First, install the OpenSSH Client for Windows (one time only operation).

     From **PowerShell as Administrator**.